OTDR Testing in OFC Projects: What EPC Teams Must Know

 Acceptance Thresholds

-Typical OFC project acceptance criteria: • Splice loss per joint: < 0.1 dB (fusion splice) • Connector loss: < 0.3 dB • Total link attenuation: per design budget • Event loss: < 0.3 dB (any event)
+Typical OFC project acceptance criteria: • Splice loss per joint: < 0.1 dB • Connector loss: < 0.3 dB • Total link attenuation: per design budget • Event loss: < 0.3 dB (any event)

 Reading an OTDR Trace